-All of these instances have been well known to regulators and rating agencies for a year, as evidenced by this article.
+All of these instances have been well known to regulators and rating agencies for a year.
 And nothing we have seen since—including the outflows caused by last week’s standoff over the U.S. debt ceiling—indicates that money market funds have needed support “to prevent them from making losses since the 2007-09 financial crisis.”

 Mike McNamee is ICI’s Chief Public Communications Officer.